damclover/pentoolfig/README.md

 - This script assumes you have internet access.
 - On WSL, make sure DNS resolution works (`ping github.com` to test).
 - The Go-based tools will only work after restarting your shell or sourcing `.bashrc`.

 ---

-## 📜 License

-MIT – Use freely and modify as needed.

----